International Business Machines Corporation (IBM): All the Basics You Need to Know

 IBM Market Performance

-IBM stocks went up by 0.27% for the week, with the monthly drop of -0.24% and a quarterly performance of -0.29%, while its annual performance rate touched -5.34%.
-The simple moving average for the period of the last 20 days is -0.61% for IBM stocks with the simple moving average of -2.66% for the last 200 days.
+IBM stocks went down by -1.89% for the week, with the monthly jump of 0.30% and a quarterly performance of -2.13%, while its annual performance rate touched -9.02%.
+The simple moving average for the period of the last 20 days is -1.40% for IBM stocks with the simple moving average of -3.20% for the last 200 days.

 Analysts’ Opinion on International Business Machines Corporation (NYSE:IBM)